Last Updated on:

 The pair were issued during the Coronavirus outbreak and a national lockdown.
 It is really a surprise that 2 coins were issued at the same.

-- No.6, The Stymphalian Birds, Gibraltar £2 PL coin
+- No.6, The Stymphalian Birds, Gibraltar £2 Prooflike coin

-- No.7 The Cretan Bull, Gibraltar £2 PL coin
+- No.7 The Cretan Bull, Gibraltar £2 Prooflike coin

 on 25th March, the Pobjoy Mint office was closed under government guidance until further notice, and resumed business on 17th April.
 A month later,